Bien Nacido Redux

 afternoon cool breezes from the ocean.
 Since the vineyard lies at 34 degrees latitude, it receives

-considerable intense sunlight from a directly overhead sun.
-There is no Bien Nacido wine per se, as all
+considerable intense sunlight from the directly overhead sun.
+All

 of the vineyard is allocated to small producers whose blocks are farmed according to their standards.

 The grape production is sold to customers by charging a flat rate for the block or rows, so the winemakers